SuperrSonic/RA-SS/README.md

 - Screen resolution saving.
 - Better documented settings.
 - Wii Message Board playlog feature.
-- Full screen support for overlays so can be used as frames/borders.
+- Full screen overlays are now supported.
-- Removed options that don't apply to RA for Wii.
+- Reworked input to allow multiple controllers on the same player.
-- Making the interface simpler when single game loading.
+- The interface will become simpler when single game loading.
 - Per-game settings using arguments.
 - You can change text and highlighted text color by editing text_color and hover_color.
 - Wii Remote tilting for OutRun engine.
 (Cannonball)